AI Regulations: What Your Business Needs to Know (updated for 2026)

 Other certifications like GDPR compliance training and SOC 2 audits remain valuable, but ISO/IEC 42001 is the only standard purpose-built for AI.
 Having certified professionals on your team ensures you’re not just compliant today but prepared for the future.

-To stay ahead of AI regulation, businesses should act now:
+To stay compliant with AI regulation, businesses should act now:

 • Assess your exposure.
 Identify which AI systems you use and whether they fall into “high-risk” categories under new laws.